Scenarios

 3. You can obtain the same product in other calibrations very quickly by applying the corrective sine/cosine map on the Sentinel-2 tiles product.

-When input product has been σ° calibrated, products in other calibrations can be obtained thanks to apply-calibration-map.sh.
+When an input product has been σ° calibrated, products in other calibrations can be generated thanks to apply-calibration-map.sh.
+This is the recommended approach.

 To convert a σ° calibrated product into:

-• a β° calibrated product, the image is divided by the sine map
+• a β° calibrated product, the σ° image needs to be divided by the sine map

-# By hand, with OTB, wrong CALIBRATION metadata
+# Either by hand, with OTB, which leaves incorrect CALIBRATION metadata

 otbcli_BandMath \